Post

 3. Design the Protocol around the union of provider capabilities, not the intersection.
 Storage.put takes a content_type even though LocalStorage ignores it, because R2Storage needs it.
 ChatClient.complete takes a json_format argument even though AnthropicChatClient ignores it, because Ollama’s structured-output mode is the only way to get reliable JSON out of small local models.
 Lowest-common-denominator Protocols make every implementation worse; union Protocols make every implementation possible.

 5. The same code runs on a laptop and in the cloud.
 That’s not a fluke; it’s the design.
-When Post 10 sets STORAGE_BACKEND=r2, CHAT_PROVIDER=ollama with OLLAMA_BASE_URL pointing at Modal, and EMBEDDING_PROVIDER=ollama pointing at the same Modal — and the deployed backend just works — that’s because the rest of the codebase has been writing against the Protocols this whole time.
+When Post 14 sets STORAGE_BACKEND=r2, CHAT_PROVIDER=ollama with OLLAMA_BASE_URL pointing at Modal, and EMBEDDING_PROVIDER=ollama pointing at the same Modal, the deployed backend just works — because the rest of the codebase has been writing against the Protocols this whole time.
 The deploy story is short because the architecture work happened in this post.

-Next up: Post 4 — Claude Skills as an Ingestion Tool: When the Best Vision Model Is the One Driving Your Editor.
+Next up: Post 5 — Claude Skills as a Vision Provider.
 We use Claude Code itself as a one-shot batch vision processor: a .claude/skills/ingest-from-images/SKILL.md file walks Claude through reading each page of episode 1 and writing a structured PageDescription JSON next to the image on disk.
 Then JsonFileVisionClient — the fourth Protocol implementation, also living in backend/app/clients/, also obeying the rule we just built — picks those JSONs up.
 By the end of that post, episode 1 is fully ingested: images in LocalStorage, descriptions in Postgres, embeddings in ChromaDB.
-The chat layer doesn’t run a vision model in production; that’s the whole point.
+The chat layer doesn’t run a vision model in production, and that’s the whole point.

-The workshop starter that backs this post is at https://github.com/bearbearyu1223/pepper-carrot-companion-workshop.
-The full source repository and a public live-demo URL go up alongside Post 10 of this series — the deploy guide — once it’s published.
+The workshop starter that backs this post is at https://github.com/bearbearyu1223/pepper-carrot-companion-workshop, tagged post-02-04-starter.
+The full source repository and a public live-demo URL go up alongside the deploy guide near the end of the series — once it’s published.

 Pepper & Carrot is © David Revoy, licensed CC BY 4.0.
 All credit to him for the source material that made this project possible.